volarvideo/VolarVideo-iOS-framework-PUBLIC/README.md

 - Check all your target applications
 - For your Application Target's Build Settings, set "Other Linker Flags" to "-objC" and "-all_load"

-NOTE: Reachability is embedded in VVMoviePlayer.framework.
-If you want to use Reachability in your project, just include Reachbility.h (not Reachbility.m).

 You may wish to set "View controller-based status bar appearance" to NO in your apps info.plist,.
 This will prevent the status bar from appearing over the VVMoviePlayer in some screen orientations.